likelet/circPipe/README.md

 ### Pipeline Steps

-The pipeline allows you to choose between running either replicates or without replicates.
+CircPipe allows you to run arbitrary pipelines among five pipelines.
-Choose between workflows by using `--without_replicate` or not(default) .
+Choose between workflows by using `--selectTools` or not(default) .

 | Step                                         | Pipeline One     | Pipeline Two          | Pipeline Three        | Pipeline Four         | Pipeline Five         |
 |----------------------------------------------|------------------|-----------------------|-----------------------|-----------------------|-----------------------|